 On each of these forms, ordinary dividends go on line 9a.
-Just below is 9b, where you'll enter any qualified dividends that are eligible for the lower tax rates.
-For most taxpayers, these qualified amounts on 2012 tax returns are taxed at 15 percent, rather than regular income tax rates that go as high as 35 percent, and will increase to 39.6 percent in 2013.
-Also beginning in 2013, higher earning taxpayers will pay a 20 percent rate on qualified dividends.
-But regardless of the tax year, for some taxpayers who make substantially less the tax rate on investment income could be zero.
-(More later on figuring out what tax you owe on your various earnings.)
+Just below is 9b, where you’ll enter any qualified dividends that are eligible for the lower tax rates.
+For most taxpayers, these qualified amounts on 2013 tax returns are taxed at 15 percent or 20 percent, depending on your adjusted gross income, rather than regular income tax rates that go as high as 39.6 percent.

 The year-end tax statement for each dividend-paying investment will detail how much of your earnings to enter on line 9a and 9b.

 Count interest and dividends separately